patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 # Sign Language Translation for Brazilian Healthcare

+## Background / Introduction / no heading

 This project was done as part of an Omdena local chapter challenge with the Sao Paulo chapter.
 These challenges are open source collaborations between volunteer developers around the world, working to create AI application that solve social issues for local communities.

 Brazil has a significant deaf community, with Brazilian Sign Language (Libras) recognized as an official language.
 However, communication barriers often exist in healthcare settings, potentially compromising the quality of care for deaf patients.

-Deaf patients in Brazilian healthcare facilities frequently face challenges in communicating effectively with healthcare providers, leading to potential misdiagnoses, treatment errors, and a compromised patient experience.
+This potentially lead to misdiagnoses, treatment errors, or a compromised patient experience.

 This project aimed to address this by developing a sign language translation model for Brazilian Sign Language (LIBRAS), and a demo web app to showcase the model.

-Project work:
+## Project work:
 - Scraped data from 4 different sources
 - Cleaned the data to create a dataset of 1000+ videos of LIBRAS signs
 - Reviewed the data to find words with the most videos